roboception/rc_genicam_api/README.md

 This package provides an API for easy camera configuration and image streaming via GenICam and an underlying GenTL layer.
-It is based on the GenICam reference implementation (i.e., http://www.emva.org/standards-technology/genicam/genicam-downloads/), which is required to compile this code.
+It is based on the GenICam reference implementation (i.e., http://www.emva.org/standards-technology/genicam/genicam-downloads/), which is included in this package.

 At runtime, a GenTL producer >= version 1.5 is required.
 A GenTL producer is a shared library that follows the naming schema '*.cti'.
 The environment variable